Resolving Conflict in Decision-Making for Autonomous Driving: Introduction

 \section{Introduction}

-A wealth of previous research on autonomous driving has employed overly simplistic models of how other agents will behave, such as assuming constant velocity~\citep{Eiras2020,sadigh2015,Bender2015} or that vehicles only execute a small number of fixed trajectories for a given type of manoeuvre~\citep{hermes2009,Ward2017}.
-These assumptions lead to unexpected and undesirable behaviour, like failing to merge onto a highway or change lanes because the autonomous vehicle (AV) is not capable of anticipating that starting such a manoeuvre will result in the human drivers making space for the AV to finish completing the manoeuvre.
-The emerging field of interactive planning and decision-making for autonomous driving aims to address these problems by building interactive models that allow an AV to influence the actions taken by human drivers~\citep{sadigh2016,Sadigh2018}.
+A wealth of previous research on autonomous driving has employed overly simplistic models of other agents' behaviour, such as assuming constant velocity~\citep{Eiras2020,sadigh2015,Bender2015} or that vehicles can only execute a small number of fixed trajectories for a given type of manoeuvre~\citep{hermes2009,Ward2017}.
+These assumptions can lead to unexpected and undesirable behaviour, like failing to change lanes or merge onto a highway, as the models do not anticipate a driver's inclination to make space to complete a manoeuvre if it is initiated.
+The emerging field of interactive planning and decision-making for autonomous driving aims to address these problems by building models that account for the autonomous vehicle's (AV) ability to induce behaviours in other vehicles.~\citep{sadigh2016,Sadigh2018}.
 For example, the scenario presented in Figure~\ref{intro_figure_image}; the AV (orange) is approaching a parked fire truck with a vehicle (purple) occupying the adjacent lane.
 Operating under the assumption that the purple car will continue to move at a constant velocity, the AV has no choice but to slow down and wait until the right lane is empty in order to continue.
 In contrast, an AV that is capable of anticipating how an interactive driver would respond to its actions might decide on a different course of action.
-For example, \citet{Sadigh2018} demonstrate an interactive planner that enables the AV to begin accelerating in order to determine whether the purple car will slow down to allow it to change lanes in front.
+For example, \citet{Sadigh2018} demonstrate an interactive planner that enables the AV to choose behaviours in order to determine whether the purple car will slow down to allow it to change lanes in front.